finos/symphony-bdk-java/docs/configuration.md

 Otherwise, when `stickiness` is set to false, one picks a new agent node each time a call is made.

 When using datafeed services, calls will always be sticky, regardless of the `stickiness` value.

+### Proxy configuration
+A proxy can be configured at root level or in `pod`, `agent`, `keyManager` or `sessionAuth`.
+If a `proxy` field is defined at global level and in one of these fields, it will be overridden based on the endpoints called.
+Fields inside `proxy` are:
+* `host`: mandatory, host of the proxy, can be a dns name or an IP address, e.g. "proxy.symphony.com" or "10.12.34.45".
+* `port`: mandatory, port of the proxy, must be a strictly positive integer.
+* `username` and `password`: optional, basic authentication credentials for the proxy.

 ## Configuration format
 Both of `JSON` and `YAML` formats are supported by BDK configuration.
 Using `JSON`, a minimal configuration file would